virajvchavan/portfolio/src/projects/bookshare.md

 This was the first useful project that I had ever completed back when I was still in college.

 <img src="/bookshare.png"/>

+PHP is very easy to start with.
+But give it to a beginner with no experience and he'll probably write the most un-maintainable code you can imagine.
+That's what I did.